KEY FACTS VIDEO

 Dividends paid to beneficial owners who are not Italian residents and do not have a permanent establishment in Italy to which the Ordinary Shares or ADRs are effectively connected are generally subject to a 26 percent substitute tax rate.
 Accordingly, the amount of the dividend paid to both: (i) holders of Ordinary Shares who are not Italian residents; and (ii) Deutsche Bank Trust Company Americas, as depositary of the Ordinary Shares and the issuer of the ADRs, through Deutsche Bank S.p.A., as custodian under the Deposit Agreement, will be generally subject to such Italian substitute tax.
 Therefore, the amount of the dividends that the holders of ADRs or holders of Ordinary Shares not residing in Italy will initially receive will be net of such Italian substitute tax.

-All non-Italian resident owners of ADRs will be given the opportunity to submit to Deutsche Bank Trust Company Americas, in accordance with the procedure set forth by it, the documentation attesting to: (i) their residence for tax purposes in countries which have entered into anti-double taxation treaties with the Republic of Italy, pursuant to which reduced/NIL tax rates may become directly applicable; or (ii) their status as companies or entities subject to corporation tax and resident in States that are European Union Member States (the “EU”) or participants in the European Economic Area (the “EEA”) and are included in the list provided for by Italian Ministerial Decree, September 4, 1996 (as amended and supplemented by Ministerial Decree, August 9, 2016) (the “Decree”), as such entitled to a reduced tax rate of 1.2% on dividends distributed as from January 1, 2017; or (iii) their status as pensions funds established in an EU Member State or EEA country included in the list provided for by the Decree, as such entitled to a reduced tax rate of 11% or, under certain conditions, to exemption from Italian taxation on dividends.
+All non-Italian resident owners of ADRs will be given the opportunity to submit to Deutsche Bank Trust Company Americas, in accordance with the procedure set forth by it, the documentation attesting to: (i) their residence for tax purposes in countries which have entered into anti-double taxation treaties with the Republic of Italy, pursuant to which reduced/NIL tax rates may become directly applicable; or (ii) their status as companies or entities subject to corporation tax and resident in States that are European Union Member States (the “EU”) or participants in the European Economic Area (the “EEA”) and are included in the list provided for by Italian Ministerial Decree, September 4, 1996 (as most recently amended and supplemented by Ministerial Decree March 23, 2017) (the “Decree”), as such entitled to a reduced tax rate of 1.2% on dividends distributed by Italian companies; or (iii) their status as pensions funds established in an EU Member State or EEA country included in the list provided for by the Decree, as such entitled to a reduced tax rate of 11% or, under certain conditions, to exemption from Italian taxation on dividends.

 The Depositary has mailed to all ADR holders a document and necessary forms setting forth the detailed procedure to be used by ADR holders for the purposes of obtaining reduced/NIL tax on dividends provided for by the Italian law or the applicable tax treaties.
 You may also download those documents also here: